theobald-software/kb.theobald-software.github.io/content/_yunio/integrating-a-yunio-service-with-power-automate.md

 The custom connector can be tested in the **Test** tab. <br>
 - Create a connection with **+ New connection**.
 - Enter the credentials of the SAP user you have defined in the yunIO connection settings.
-If you selected to connect via an on-premises gateway in the *General* tab, select your gateway instance.
+If you select to connect via an on-premises gateway in the *General* tab, select your gateway instance.
 - Confirm the settings with **Create connection**.

 ![Power-Automate-Custom-Connector-Test-Connection.png](/img/contents/yunio/power-automate-custom-connector-test-connection.png){:class="img-responsive"}